vllm-project/vllm-project.github.io/_posts/2024-09-05-perf-update.md

 For the rest of performance benchmarks, as well as captured detailed metrics for time-to-first-token (TTFT) and time-per-output-token (TPOT), please refer to the [appendix](#appendix) for more data and analysis.
 You can follow [this github issue](https://github.com/vllm-project/vllm/issues/8176) to reproduce our benchmark.

+**Limitation of current optimizations.** Although our current optimizations give a significant throughput gain, there are performance trade-offs from our current optimizations, especially from multi-step scheduling:

+- *Bumpy inter-token latency:* In our current implementation of multi-step scheduling, we also return the output tokens for multiple steps in a batch.
+From an end-user’s perspective, they will receive batches of tokens being replied.
+We are fixing this by streaming the intermediate tokens back to the engine.
+- *Higher TTFT at low request rate:* A new request can only start execution after the current multi-step execution finishes.
+Therefore, higher `--num-scheduler-steps` will lead to higher TTFT at low request rates.
+Our experiments focus on the queueing delay at high QPS so this effect is not significant in the results in the appendix.

 ### Conclusion & Future Work